LAION-AI/LionizeR/README.md

 "lionize" means to give a lot of public attention and approval to.

-This is our attempt to give attention to experiments with summarization, long Context and retrieval.
+This is our attempt to give attention to experiments with summarization, long context and retrieval.